 Many finishes are available, and the one you choose will primarily dictate the overall appearance you want to achieve.
 You can choose a smooth finish for a more contemporary look or go for a more rustic look by having the wood rough-sawn.
 You can often purchase boards in widths ranging from 3 to 10 inches.

-Farmhouse Vertical Shiplap
+Farmhouse Shiplap Planks

 Still, by the early 1900s, it had also found its way into homes and barns.
 It is now virtually indistinguishable from the farmhouse and rustic design styles.

-Shiplap paneling installed vertically makes the room appear larger and taller.
+V-joint paneling installed vertically makes the room appear larger and taller.
 This design element highlights any vertical lines in a room.

 Hence, if your home already features wonderful industrial vertical windows, you can follow the chimney lines to highlight what your property already possesses.
-Before installing your shiplap, you should have researched to determine what style would complement your room the most effectively.
+Before installing your beadboard, you should have researched to determine what style would complement your room the most effectively.

-Vertical Shiplap Wallpaper
+Shiplap Wallpaper

 You can try this if you have a long open wall in your home with very little trim or if you want a detachable temporary solution for your home.